Marketers and an abundance of black swans

 We've all learned how to zoom, work from home half the week and watch (or create) too many TikTok clips.
 Attention spans have sagged dramatically now that the next video fix is just a swipe away.
 At the same time, disinformation is rife across social media.
 How are marketers supposed to compete with the endless social noise?

-And, of course, staff shortages as a result of closed borders and restrictive immigration policies have created their own problems across many industries.
+And, of course, there's still the hangover of staff shortages as a result of closed borders and restrictive immigration policies have created their own problems across many industries.
 How do businesses find (and retain) top talent in such a tough marketplace?

-If all that was everything that marketers are facing in 2023, that would be enough of a challenge.
+If all that was everything that marketers are facing today, that would be enough of a challenge.
 But wait, there's more.

 Technology marches on and marketers need to get their heads around the latest developments, especially in artificial intelligence.
 What are the implications of the likes of ChatGPT, which can create articles from a few short words?